 - a sustainable company that we are proud to own and to pass on to future generations.

-The 5th generation of the descendants of Etienne Denis are indeed, very proud to sign-off this third ESG report and second two year master plan.
-We take this opportunity to thank each and every employee and partner for their tremendous efforts and support; in working together with us to make this sustainable journey possible, they motivate us to go much further.
+The 5th generation of the descendants of Eteinne Denis are indeed, very proud to sign-off this fourth ESG report and take this opportunity once again to thank each and every employee and partner for their tremendous efforts and support; in continuing with us to make this sustainable journey possible during these difficult times, they all motivate us to go much further.

 ESG Committee Chairman

 Chairman of Denis Group Holding SA,